j0anpau/vehicle-emissions-package/README.md

 It generates a DataFrame with **Well-to-Wheel (WTW)** and **embodied/LCA** emissions for 18 vehicle technologies across 9 transport modes, expressed in **gCO2eq per passenger-km**.

+The calculations has been adapted from ITF 2020, and methodology used.
+Embodied emissions have been considered the 'World' avrg 475 gCO2/kwh being - according also IEA 2019, ITF 2020

 ## Installation

 ```bash